rixx/ramble/_posts/2020-04-03-hyperbole-into-nuance.md

 title: Hyperbole Into Nuance
 refutes: your-hyperbolic-language-weirds-me-out
 date: 2020-04-02 16:00
-summary: Use hyperbole as a first step to approach nuanced takes.
+summary: Hyperbole is the best!
+(Or at least a first step to approach nuanced takes).
 layout: post
 ---